Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: Rectified Picture

-Next, we describe a new rectified picture which we use to analyse stacks of 3D surface codes.
-The rectified picture is a generalisation of the rotated picture of 2D surface codes.
-We start with a 3D surface code lattice in the Kitaev picture.
-To transform to the rectified picture we perform a face-rectification.
-A face-rectification is a transformation where the faces of the lattice are truncated to points.
-This is equivalent to taking the dual of every cell in the lattice.
-Given a polyhedron, we can construct its dual by creating vertices at the centre of all the faces and linking these vertices by edges if their corresponding faces in the original polyhedron share an edge.
-Under a face-rectification, faces are mapped to vertices, cells are mapped to cells, and edges are mapped to faces.
+In this section, we describe a picture which we use to analyse stacks of 3D surface codes.
+We call this picture the `rectified picture'.
+This picture is a generalisation of the rotated picture of 2D surface codes and it is similar to the primal lattice picture of 3D color codes~\cite{Bombin2007Topological}.
+We start with a 3D surface code primal lattice in the Kitaev picture.
+To transform to the rectified picture, we rectify the primal lattice.
+A rectification (or full truncation) is a geometric transformation where the edges of a lattice are truncated to points~\cite{Coxeter1973Polytopes}.
+Specifically, to perform a rectification, we use the following procedure.
+First we create new vertices at the midpoints of the edges of the original lattice.
+Next, we join these new vertices with edges if their corresponding edges in the original lattice were part of the same face.
+Finally, we delete the original lattice to obtain the rectified lattice.
+Under a rectification, edges are mapped to vertices, cells and vertices are mapped to cells, and faces are mapped to faces.
 Therefore, in the rectified picture, qubits are on vertices, $X$ stabilizers are associated with cells and $Z$ stabilizers are associated with faces.
+We note that there is an analogous transformation which maps a 3D surface code Kitaev picture dual lattice to a rectified picture lattice.
+This transformation is called a face-rectification and is equivalent to taking the dual of every cell in the lattice.
+Given a polyhedral cell, we construct its dual by creating vertices at the centre of the original polyhedron's faces.
+We then connect these vertices with edges if their corresponding faces in the original polyhedron share an edge.
+Figure~\ref{fig:duals} shows a cube and a cuboctahedron along with their dual polyhedra.